-Ker & Downey Luxury Travel Expert Catherine Brown visits some of the national parks in the Western United States in search of the American West’s best wildlife.
+Ker & Downey designer Catherine visits some of the national parks in the Western United States in search of the American West’s best wildlife.

-For years, I have been dreaming of seeing the Western United States.
+For years, I have dreamt of seeing the Western United States.
 The real west, full of mountains and wildlife, and cowboy culture.
-On my bucket list was to see wildlife – especially a buffalo at Yellowstone National Park, and I really wanted to spot a bear.
-I finally had the chance to go, and boy were those items checked and more.
+On my bucket list was to see wildlife, especially a buffalo at Yellowstone National Park.
+I also really wanted to spot a bear.
+When I finally had the chance to go, I checked off those items and then some.

 And then the fields opened up to this stunning vista:

 We spent an amazing day exploring the park, seeing the jaw-dropping views of the Grand Canyon of Yellowstone, Grand Prismatic Spring and of course, Old Faithful.
 At one point a grizzly bear crossed our path!
 I was too shocked to get my camera out.
 Second item of wildlife checked in the western United States!
 We saw tons of coyotes, elk, and birdlife throughout the day.

 The following day, I drove through the park myself as I headed down towards Jackson Hole.
 Truly, I did not see a single animal.
 Not one!

 Though I was looking out, I was focused on the road.
 It made me realize what a valuable thing it is to have a guide who can bring you around to see the highlights and who is especially keen at spotting the wildlife.